riedyw/PoshFunctions/ReadMe.md

     Get-FolderName                 Gets a foldername through the native OpenFileDialog.
     Get-Font                       Gets the fonts currently loaded on the system Get-Fortune                    Display a short quote
-    Get-Ftype                      Displays file types used in file extension associations Get-InvalidFileCharacter       Gets invalid filename characters
+    Get-FsRight                    To list all potential file system rights Get-Ftype                      Displays file types used in file extension associations Get-InvalidFileCharacter       Gets invalid filename characters
     Get-IpRange                    Given a subnet in CIDR format, get all of the valid IP addresses in that range.
-    Get-IpV4Network                Given a subnet in CIDR format, get all of the valid IP addresses in that range.
-    Get-LastDayInMonth             Get the last day of the month given the year as an integer, and the month as an integer
-    Get-List                       Returns an array given an indeterminate number of command line arguments.
+    Get-IpV4Network                Determine the IPv4 network given an ip address and a subnet mask Get-LastDayInMonth             Get the last day of the month given the year as an integer, and the month as an integer Get-List                       Returns an array given an indeterminate number of command line arguments.
-    Get-LongName                   To get the longname of a provided shortname (8.3) of a file or folder Get-MachineType                A quick function to determine if a computer is VM or physical box.
+    Get-LocalProfile               Gets a list of all the local profiles on the computer Get-LongName                   To get the longname of a provided shortname (8.3) of a file or folder Get-MachineType                A quick function to determine if a computer is VM or physical box.
     Get-MacVendor                  Resolve MacAddresses To Vendors
     Get-Magic8Ball                 Get one of the answers from the magic 8 ball.
+    Get-Months                     Gets the months
-    Get-Md5Sum                     To calculate an Md5Sum for a file Get-MyLocalLogonTime           Gets local logon time for the current user Get-NetworkCredential          Returns a [System.Net.NetworkCredential] given a passed [PSCredential] parameter Get-NTFSPermission             To get permission information on a specified Path or folder name Get-NtpDate                    To get the time from an NTP server
+    Get-MyLocalLogonTime           Gets local logon time for the current user Get-NamedColor                 Gets information on all named colors Get-NetworkCredential          Returns a [System.Net.NetworkCredential] given a passed [PSCredential] parameter Get-NTFSPermission             To get permission information on a specified Path or folder name Get-NtpDate                    To get the time from an NTP server